2i2c-org/2i2c-org.github.io/content/blog/2022/strategic-update/index.md

 - **Integrate** open source tools and services into a cloud-native service that is optimized for scientific workflows and communities.
 The end-product should not feel like "a 2i2c product" but a service anybody with enough skills could build themselves.
 - **Manage** cloud infrastructure with an "upstream first" mentality to provide a high-quality and accessible service for global communities.
 This will allow communities to focus on their work instead of the infrastructure.
 - **Support** the communities that use this infrastructure so that questions and problems are dealt with quickly.
-This will de-risk the service (and the cloud more generally) with the knowledge that helps is available.
+This will de-risk the service (and the cloud more generally) with the knowledge that help is available.
 - **Guide** communities in using these tools to do their work more effectively and collaboratively.
 This will speed up the learning and sharing process so that communities are able to make the most of the cloud.
 - **Collaborate** with these communities and embody the values we want to see in the research community to build trust and lead others.
 This will build trust and strengthen relationships between our communities.

-Over time, we may add new verbs (such as **develop** open source software and **lead** open source communities), but these are the ones we should start with.
+Over time, we may add new verbs (such as **develop** open source software and **lead** open source communities), but the ones above define our initial organizational focus.

 ### Our most important actions to take